-At its meeting of November 2, 2005, the Board of Directors of the Company authorized, pursuant to Article L. 225-38 of the French Commercial Code, the issuance of a parent company letter of guarance of the Comp antee intended to cover the financial obligations of SCOR Global Life (formerly SCOR VIE) under the terms of an agreement to issue letters of credit that would be signed by SCOR Global Life, SCOR Financial Services Limited ("SFS") and CALYON ("SFS-CALYON Letter of Credit Facility Agreement") dated December 13, 2005 (for the purposes of this Section, the "Agreement").
+At its meeting of November 2, 2005, the Board of Directors of the Company authorized, pursuant to Article L. 225-38 of the French Commercial Code, the issuance of a parent company letter of guarantee intended to cover the financial obligations of SCOR Global Life (formerly SCOR VIE) under the terms of an agreement to issue letters of credit that would be signed by SCOR Global Life, SCOR Financial Services Limited ("SFS") and CALYON ("SFS-CALYON Letter of Credit Facility Agreement") dated December 13, 2005 (for the purposes of this Section, the "Agreement").